 The True Guru exposes and deconstructs these notions and assumptions, even the notion and assumption of spirituality, which is just another prop for the “myth of me.”
 The main notion and assumption that is brought to the table and exposed is this assumption of a unique and separate “me,” which all of the other myths and assumptions are based upon.

 The True Guru may appear ridiculous.
 S/he says and does just about anything to awaken the “me” from the dream of separation.
 And yet the True Guru has no agenda, teaching, or point of view.
 The Guru may be very inconsistent and constantly contradicting itself.
 This doesn’t bother the Guru in the least as Gurus are not concerned with being right or proving anything.
 This paradox and lack of a consistent teaching drives the “me” a little crazy.
 The Guru doesn’t make any sense to the “me’s” mind.
 And yet this is actually the cure for the “me’s” delusions and illusions about itself.

 The “me” wants to understand the True Guru’s teaching.
 There is nothing to understand.
 The True Guru is simply resting in the complete obviousness of what is always present, always true and always available.
 This is called satsang.
 For the “me” to see this, it has to get over itself and be silent.
 If the “me” stays in satsang, it will awaken from the dream of separation

 The good news—or bad news—is that the True Guru is always present and ringing loudly!
-The True Guru is reality itself.
-The True Guru awakens “me” to this presence, this satsang, this end of separation.
+The True Guru is This reality itself.
 This is It.